Robert N. Burr: Career

 His fourth book, By Reason or Force: Chile and the Balancing of Power in South America, 1830-1905, was reviewed by John C. Dreier in The Americas, Harold Blakemore in History, Thomas F. McGann in the Pacific Historical Review, W. Donald Beatty in The Hispanic American Historical Review, John J. Johnson in The American Historical Review, Frederic B. Pike in The Americas, and Harry Bernstein in The Annals of the American Academy of Political and Social Science.
 Moreover, Burr was awarded the Bolton Prize from the Conference on Latin American History for it in 1966.

 His fifth book, Our Troubled Hemisphere: Perspectives on United States.
 Latin American Relations, was reviewed by Donald L. Herman in The Western Political Quarterly, A. Curtis Wilgus in The Annals of the American Academy of Political and Social Science, C. Neale Ronning in the Midwest Journal of Political Science, and John D. Lees in Chatham House's International Affairs.

 Personal life, death and legacy

 Burr was married twice.
 He married his first wife, Virginia Ward, in 1940.
 They had a son and a daughter.
 They divorced in 1949.
 Burr married a second time to Elizabeth Evarts in 1952; she predeceased him in 1998.
 They resided in Los Angeles, California and on Long Island in New York state.
 Burr died on December 8, 2014.

-The chair of UCLA's history department is named in his honor; the current holder, Stephen Aron, is the Robert N. Burr Department Chair.
+The chair of UCLA's history department is named in his honor; the current holder, Kevin Terraciano, is the Robert N. Burr Department Chair.